 System Details – Spirit Transmitter

-The Spirit Diaphragm Pacing Transmitter is CE Marked under the European Active Implantable Medical Device Directive as of 2017, and pending FDA Approval.
+The Spirit Diaphragm Pacing Transmitter is CE Marked under the European Active Implantable Medical Device Directive as of 2017, and received full FDA Approval in November 2019.
 The transmitter is lightweight and features a backlight for nighttime viewing, clear graphic display, touch controls, and digital precision.
 For safety, it is also water resistant, has keypad locks, utilizes audible and visual alarms, and features bilateral redundancy.